SamueleGiraudo/Bud-Music-Box/Help.md

-% Bud Music Box language
+# Bud Music Box language instruction set
-% Samuele Giraudo
-% January 2020
+This page describes all the instructions of the Bud Music Box language.

 ## General conventions
 Each single instruction fits on one line.
 All characters following a `#` in a given line are ignored and can therefore be treated as comments.